codekirei/node-multispinner/readme.md

  * - This is es6.
  * - Only the 'foo' spinner is completed in this code, so 'bar' would continue
  *   spinning indefinitely.
 Generally, you want to complete all your spinners.
- * - For a more complete demo, check out the cli-with-promises example.
+ * - For a more complete demo, check out the cli-with-promises example in the
+ *   examples section.
  */

 // make a promise